(Updated October 2024)

 Like all mental health conditions, Seasonal Affective Disorder (SAD) can affect different people in different ways.
 However, there are common symptoms that many people share, which include:

-Of course, many SAD symptoms overlap with the textbook symptoms of non-seasonal depression.
+Of course many SAD symptoms overlap with the textbook symptoms of non-seasonal depression.
 This can make it difficult to diagnose, even for medical experts.
 Symptoms worsening during winter months is a key factor for diagnosis.

-A study by Deloitte in 2020 revealed that poor mental health is costing UK employers up to £45 billion each and every year.
+A study by Deloitte in 2024 revealed that poor mental health is costing UK employers up to £51 billion each and every year.
 A combination of absences, sick pay and high staff turnover means that employers pay a high cost for failing to offer sufficient mental health support.

 SAD may be seasonal, but it still comes under this umbrella.
 It can account for increased absence rates and sick pay costs.
 Known SAD sufferers will still face the same barriers to work, and need the same level of support.